 If the mark of a good con artist is that he or she makes you think you know exactly what's going on — when of course you haven't a clue — that's also the mark of a good con-artist movie, isn't it?
 To make you feel like you totally get what's about to happen — "Oh yeah, I've seen this in tons of movies," you think — and then, boom.
 That's not what happens at all.
 See, you lost your focus for a second.

 "It's about distraction," explains Nicky, the con artist played by Will Smith in "Focus," the consistently entertaining new film by Glenn Ficarra and John Requa ("Crazy, Stupid, Love.").
 And that's what the filmmakers do to us, too — they distract us more than once by making us think we're watching a predictable, even silly story.
-We're lured into feeling smarter than the movie — until we're not.
+We're lured more than once into feeling smarter than the movie — until we're not.
 Damn!
 How did we miss that?

 Of course, deft plot twists aren't enough.
-A con-artist movie has to make you find something sympathetic in the artist.
+A con-artist movie has to make you find something sympathetic about the artist himself.
 And here, the film centers on a romance, so we need to be able to invest in that as well.
 Luckily, Smith and relative newcomer Margot Robbie ("The Wolf of Wall Street") generate believable heat together while also appealing to us individually, and so we care what happens to them — even as we keep changing our minds as to which one we should care about most.

-Smith's Nicky and Robbie's Jess meet cute in New York, where the gorgeous Jess is trying to escape from a creepy guy at the bar.
-They end up in Jess' hotel room, where suddenly they're caught in the act by Jess' jealous, gun-toting "husband."
+Smith's Nicky and Robbie's Jess meet in New York, where the stunningly gorgeous Jess is trying to escape from a creepy guy at the bar.
+They end up in Jess' hotel room, where suddenly they're caught in the act by Jess' jealous, gun-toting husband.
 Only, Nicky figures out right away it's a scam ("You should have waited until my pants were off," he admonishes the amateur pair).
 Jess realizes she's met a real pro.
 "Tutor me," she pleads.

 We next find the two at a football championship in New Orleans, where Nicky and his crew are planning to scam as many fans as possible.
 Jess shows up, and wants in.
 In an extended street pickpocketing sequence, she shows herself to have not just ambition and gumption, but also real talent.